Bougakov/Micromake-D1-3D-printer/Installing custom firmware.md

 ## Uploading your patched firmware to printer

 *Warning!* Save or write down your EEPROM settings before proceeding!.
+It is highly recommended to *erase* EEPROM before changing firmware - see [this HOWTO](https://github.com/Bougakov/Micromake-D1-3D-printer/blob/master/EEPROM%20settings.md#this-arduino-sketch-wipes-eeprom-clean).

 After you've made your edits, press `Ctrl+U`.
 Your code will compile and will get uploaded to printer in 10-20 seconds. **Please test your printer by making the effector move a bit.
 If it moves twice faster or twice slower, double-check and fix microstepping settings and `steps per mm` value in EEPROM!**